 The second question looked at whether or not the member companies maintained a separate fixed asset listing for property tax purposes versus a listing used for GAAP / Book purposes.
-Both approaches were used frequently, with having a separate listing the favored approach by 57% of the responding companies.
+Both approaches were used frequently, with a separate listing of the favored approach by 57% of the responding companies.

 Here are some of the additional comments from iPolling respondents: